davazp/lector/TUTORIAL.md

 Now, something important happened: *config* does not appear in the definition of `greet` anymore.

-Of course this is not magic.
+Of course, this is not magic.
 In the naive approach, we would add a `config` argument to `greet`.
 Now we don't need that extra argument, but we have traded it for a different return type, *a reader* everywhere.
-But having the reader as an abstraction allow us to attach extra functionality to them, making them a bit more implicit.
+But having the reader as an abstraction allows us to attach extra functionality to them, making them a bit more implicit.

 There is still some limitation in this approach: